CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 ## Final Project Tips

-1. **This does not have to be perfect!** We are looking for demonstrated literacy and understanding of the concepts and discussions through the Bootcamp.
+1. **This does not have to be perfect!** We are looking for demonstrated literacy and understanding of the concepts and discussions through the Research Data Camp.

 2. **We are here to help!** Please join the end-of-day clinics or reach out to us if you have any questions or are struggling with any aspect of the boot camp or microcredential.
 Peer support and feedback is an integral part of data work.